Join the discussion

 At Thoughtworks, we see the transition to real-time payments as more than a technical migration; it is a fundamental shift in how the state maintains trust with its citizens.

 Having worked with global regulators and Australian agencies to deliver platforms like the NPP, we recognize that the current pace of disruption requires a response that transcends individual agency silos.
-We are convening this session to move beyond the theory and facilitate a pragmatic, peer-to-peer exchange on designing an Australian "National Stack" that is secure, fair, and fit for the future.
+We are convening this session to move beyond the theory and facilitate a pragmatic, peer-to-peer exchange on navigating the next wave of payments innovation to ensure Australia’s infrastructure remains secure, fair, and fit for the future.

 Moderation: Alexander Dalgleish | Principal, TG Public Affairs